refinedev/refine/documentation/blog/2022-12-15-mui-checkbox.md

 ## Material UI Checkbox Accessibility
 All form controls including Checkboxes, radio buttons and switches should typically have labels.
-In most cases, this is accomplished by utilising the <Label/>` component.
+In most cases, this is accomplished by utilizing the <Label/>` component.
 You can also add an attribute to the input component with the `inputProps` prop.
 Some of these attributes include `aria-label`, `aria-labelledby`, and `title`.

 ```ts
 <Checkbox